ValentinRicher/food-classification/README.md

 # Results

-Best result for EfficientNetB4 : 86.3% of accuracy.
+Best result for EfficientNetB4 : *86.3%* of accuracy.

 Parameters used :
-aug_factor	1
+- aug_factor	1
-augment	True
+- augment	True
-batch_size	4
+- batch_size	4
-dataset	food-101/
+- dataset	food-101/
-fine_tuning	True
+- fine_tuning	True
-fine_tuning_epochs	50
+- fine_tuning_epochs	50
-fine_tuning_lr	1e-05
+- fine_tuning_lr	1e-05
-img_height	380
+- img_height	380
-img_n_channels	3
+- img_n_channels	3
-img_width	380
+- img_width	380
-learning_rate	0.0001
+- learning_rate	0.0001
-n_epochs	50
+- n_epochs	50
-resize	True
+- resize	True
-test_mode	0
+- test_mode	0
-transfer_learning	True
+- transfer_learning	True
-weights	efficientnetb4/best_model.h5
+- weights	efficientnetb4/best_model.h5

+## Best results

+The best precision, recall, f1-score and accuracy are for the class Edamame with scores of 1, 0.996, 0.997 and 1.
+When we look at the Edamame pictures from the grid of images, we see that Edamame can be very differentiated due to their green vivid color and particular form.

+## Lowest results

+Lowest precision is for Ravioli : 0.64
+Lowest recall, f1-score and accuracy is for Steak : 0.5 , 0.56, 0.5

+If we look at the confusion matrix for Steak we see that the classes with which it is mistaken are :
+- Prime rib : 7% of the time
+- Filet mignon 6% of the time
+- Baby back ribs 4% of the time
+- Pork chop 4% of the time
+This is understandable because this meal are all meat.

 ![confusion_matrix](./confusion_matrix.png)